OpenHistoricalMap/openhistoricalmap-embed/README.md

 ### Language

 By default, map labels appear in your preferred language according to [your browser preferences](https://www.w3.org/International/questions/qa-lang-priorities#changing).
 You can also override this preference by setting the `language` parameter to an ISO&nbsp;639 language code.
 For example, add `&language=cop&date=700` to see [Roman Egypt labeled in Copt](https://embed.openhistoricalmap.org/#map=7/30.423/30.636&layer=O&language=cop&date=700).
 If OHM doesn’t have the name of a place in this preferred language, the label appears in the contemporary local language as a last resort.
+To force the display of names in contemporary local languages, set the `language` parameter to `mul` (the ISO&nbsp;639 code for multilingual content).

 ## Embedding